SonarSource/sonar-kotlin/README.md

     ./gradlew build -Pplugin --info --no-daemon -Dsonar.runtimeVersion=7.9

+To run e.g. the ruling tests in the IDE, create a new Run/Debug Configuration where you run the following:

+    :its:ruling:test -Pruling -Dsonar.runtimeVersion=7.9

+You can also run single ruling tests, e.g.:

+    :its:ruling:test --tests "org.sonarsource.slang.SlangRulingTest.test_kotlin_corda" -Pruling -Dsonar.runtimeVersion=7.9

+### Debugging ruling tests

+You can debug the scanner when running ruling tests.
+As a new JVM is spawned to run the analysis you can't simply click 'debug' on a ruling test, however.
+You need to tell the Sonar Scanner (which is being used to run the analysis in the background) to launch a debuggable JVM.
+Then you can attach to this JVM instance and debug as normal via your IDE.

+The ruling test already provides a convenient API where all you need to do is supply the port you want to debug on (e.g. 5005) to `sonar.rulingDebugPort`.
+So, for instance, if you start the ruling tests from the CLI, run:

+    ./gradlew build -Pruling --info --no-daemon -Dsonar.runtimeVersion=7.9 -Dsonar.rulingDebugPort=5005

+You can obviously do the same in the IDE and/or only run a particular test:

+    :its:ruling:test --tests "org.sonarsource.slang.SlangRulingTest.test_kotlin_corda" -Pruling -Dsonar.runtimeVersion=7.9 -Dsonar.rulingDebugPort=5005

 ## Utilities and Developing

 ### Generating/downloading rule metadata

 The Gradle task `generateRuleMetadata` will download the rule metadata from the [RSPEC repository](https://github.com/SonarSource/rspec/).

 For example, execute the following in the project root to fetch the metadata for rule `S42`: